Tarun Majumdar: Post-Yatrik

-Majumdar cast Sandhya Roy in four consecutive films — Shahar Theke Dure (1981), Meghmukti (1982), Khelar Putul (1982) and Amar Geeti (1984).
-The last two films became major debacle at the box office generating the speculation in media that Sandhya Roy was no longer capable to draw mass appeal.
-He roped Tapas Paul and Debashree Roy in the romantic drama Bhalobasa Bhalobasa.
-The film gained major box office success.
-Majumdar cast Paul in another two films, Agaman (1988) and Parashmoni (1988).
+Majumdar went on to cast Sandhya Roy in four consecutive films: Shahar Theke Dure (1981), Meghmukti (1982), Khelar Putul (1982), and Amar Geeti (1984).
+These two films had lower box office returns compared to his previous works, leading to contemporary media discussion regarding Roy's commercial impact at the time.
+He then cast Tapas Paul and Debashree Roy in the romantic drama Bhalobasa Bhalobasa (1985), which achieved box office success.
+Majumdar cast Paul in another three films, Agaman (1988), Parashmoni (1988), and Apan Amar Apan (1990) alongside Prosenjit Chatterjee and Satabdi Roy, which again achieved box office success.

-Majumdar again cast Paul alongside Prosenjit Chatterjee and Satabdi Roy in Apan Amar Apan (1990).
-The film was a roaring success at the box office.

-In 2003, he made a comeback with Alo, a film based on a story written by Bibhutibhushan Bandopadhyay.
+In 2003, he returned to directing with Alo, a film based on a story written by Bibhutibhushan Bandopadhyay.
 Rituparna Sengupta played the titular role.
-It received critical and popular acclaim and became one of the hits of the year.
-As in many of Majumdar's films, the soundtrack featured songs written and composed by Rabindranath Tagore.
+Consistent with Majumdar's established style, the soundtrack incorporated Rabindra Sangeet.

-In 2006, he directed Bhalobasar Onek Naam, casting Uttam Kumar's grandson Gourab Chatterjee and Hemanta Mukherjee's granddaughter, and Moushumi Chatterjee's daughter Megha as lead actors.
-It was not well received by critics or audiences.
+In 2006, he directed Bhalobasar Onek Naam, casting Uttam Kumar's grandson Gourab Chatterjee, Hemanta Mukherjee's granddaughter, and Moushumi Chatterjee's daughter Megha as lead actors.

-In 2007, he made another feature film, Chander Bari, based on a joint family saga which got critical acclaim from viewers and was a hit.
+In 2007, he made another feature film, Chander Bari.
 Rituparna Sengupta again was the main lead.
 Playback singer Babul Supriyo made his debut in this film opposite Rituparna.
-The songs featured were again composed by Rabindranath Tagore.
+Again the soundtrack featured Rabindra Sangeet.

-His last full-length feature film, Bhalobashar Bari released in 2018.
+His last full-length feature film, Bhalobashar Bari, was released in 2018.
 Rituparna Sengupta again played the protagonist in the film.
-It was a major financial debacle.